capi20/Airline_Assistant_GenAI/README.md

 ## 🔧 Customization

-- Add more ticket prices: Modify TICKET_PRICES dictionary inside tools.py 💵
+- Add more ticket prices: Modify ticket_prices dictionary inside tools.py or query price from your database 💵
-- Change AI behavior: Edit the SYSTEM_MESSAGE in prompts.py to adjust the assistant’s personality or response style. 🎭
+- Change AI behavior: Edit the system_message in prompts.py to adjust the assistant’s personality or response style. 🎭
 - Image styles: Modify the prompt in prompts.py's gen_image_message function to change the art style. 🎨